-Application : Applied Explanation on application of the practice The TOR of the BARC has clearly set out that that the appointment of a former partner of the external audit firm as a member of BARC shall observe a cooling-off period of at least three (3) years before being appointed as a member of BARC.
-This is to ensure that the independence of the audit process is safeguarded from the potential threats and conflicts which may arise when a former partner joins the Company.
-None of the members of the Board were former partners and notwithstanding the above provision and in order to uphold the utmost independence, the Board has no intention to appoint any former partner as a member of Board.
-The TOR of the BARC has been revised on 27 March 2024 is available on the Company's website at www.sapura-resources.com .
-Explanation for departure Large companies are encouraged to comple required to complete the columns below.
+Application : Applied Explanation on application of the practice The TOR of the BARC has clearly set out that the appointment of a former partner of the external audit firm as a member of BARC shall observe a cooling-off period of at least three (3) years before being appointed as a member of BARC.
+This measure is intended to safeguard the independence of the audit process from the potential threats and conflicts that may arise when a former partner joins the Company.
+None of the members of the Board were former partners and notwithstanding the above provision and to uphold the utmost independence, the Board has no intention to appoint any former partner as a member of the Board.
+The TOR of the BARC is available on the Company's website at www.sapura-resources.com .
+Explanation for departure Large companies are encouraged to comple quired to complete the columns below.
 Non-large companies are the columns below.
-Measure : Timeframe
+Measure : Timeframe :